random689/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. NewAddressBook shows a list of persons
-3. User requests to edit grades for a specific student.
+3. User requests to edit grades for a specific student
 4. NewAddressBook finds the student and updates his grades

 Use case ends.